Sony just handed brands an easy way to go viral.

 This ends decades of disc-based releases.

-Sid Shuman, a senior director at Sony Interactive Entertainment, sees the change as a response to shifting habits and not a cost-cutting move that most would assume.
+Sid Shuman, a senior director at Sony Interactive Entertainment, said the change is a response to shifting habits and not a cost-cutting move.

 "This is a natural direction for Sony Interactive Entertainment to adapt to consumer trends as the general preference for digital media significantly outpaces physical discs," Shuman wrote.